LogoLogo

 try agent.setAgentConfiguration(agentConfiguration: newConfiguration)

 Some configuration fields should not be changed whilst an agent has a wallet open.
 The SDK inline code documentation notes these fields.
-These fields include storageDirectory and genesisFiles.
-To reconfigure these fields on an agent, it is recommended to stop the agent's run loop, and then close the wallet before setting a new config for these values.
+These fields include storageDirectory and networkConfiguration.
+To reconfigure these fields on an agent, it is recommended to stop the agent's run loop, close the wallet and re-initialize the agent before setting a new config for these values.

 Receiving a URL Request